grimme-lab/qc2-teaching/doc/programming.rst

 to be a comment in Fortran and is ignored by the compiler.
-Since it does not affect the final program we can use comments to remind ourselves why we choose to do something particular, the intent of the statement or to describe the what the program is doing.
+Since it does not affect the final program we can use comments to remind ourselves why we choose to do something particular, the intent of the statement or to describe what the program is doing.
-At the beginning you should comment your code as much as possible such that you will still understand them in a year from new.
+In the beginning, you should comment your code as much as possible such that you will still understand them in a year from now.
 It is completely fine to produce more comment lines than lines of code to keep your program understandable.
 Also notice that Fortran does not care much about leading spaces (indentation)